 Telephone monitoring policy

-The Income Tax Division has a telephone system that is capable of recording conversations.
-Like many other organisations, this is a standard practice that allows the recording of telephone calls for quality monitoring and security purposes.
+The Income Tax Division has a telephone system that is capable of recording conversations originating from the main phone number 685400.
+Like many other organisations, this is a standard practice that allows the recording of telephone calls for staff training, quality monitoring and security purposes, but because the information which callers give to us and the advice which we give to callers about their income tax affairs can have legal and other consequences, we consider that recording your calls to the Division is in the public interest or in the exercise of official authority vested in us as the recorder.

 Why we need a policy